 Save the draft of this post.

 Click the «View Post» in the top admin bar.
-This will open the post as it would be seen on your site.
-Don’t worry, it’s not published.
+This will open the post as it would look on your site.
+Don’t worry, it’s not live.

 However, this would make an incredible addition if you have a static page set in your menus specifically for downloadable content.
-Most file types are recognized by the Download Attachments plugin, which means the icons will be immediately available.
+The plugin will recognize most file types, which means the icons will be immediately available.

 Another nice feature of this plugin is that it records how many downloads each file has received.
 This will help you determine which downloads are the most important to your visitors.

 Add File Icons to Improve the User Experience Today